Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: Introduction

 First, we propose HarmonicEval, a reference-free harmonic evaluation metric for multiple multi-modal tasks.
 As shown in Figure~\ref{fig:multi_criteria}~(b), HarmonicEval integrates multiple criteria to produce the overall score in a bottom-up manner.
 Specifically, the evaluation pipeline consists of two steps: 1) criterion-wise scoring, where a VLM is prompted to evaluate the input text based on each specific criterion, and 2) score aggregation, where the overall score is calculated from the criterion-wise scores.
 For score aggregation, we introduce a novel harmonic weighting scheme that automatically determines weight coefficients based on the second-order statistics of the output token probability distributions.

-Second, we introduce the multi-task multi-criteria human evaluation (MMHE) dataset, the first meta-evaluation dataset that provides human judgment annotations across multiple criteria and multiple multi-modal tasks.
+Second, to assess the generalizability of automatic evaluation metrics, we introduce the multi-task multi-criteria human evaluation (MMHE) benchmark, the first meta-evaluation benchmark that provides human judgment annotations across multiple criteria and multiple multi-modal tasks.
 Specifically, MMHE consists of 18,000 expert human judgments on five criteria for four diverse tasks: referring expression generation (REG), visual question answering (VQA), visual document understanding (VDU), and image captioning (IC).
-This dataset serves as a benchmark for assessing the generalizability of automatic evaluation metrics.

 Our experiments on MMHE show that HarmonicEval achieves higher correlations with human judgments than conventional metrics, while also providing criterion-specific scores that highlight areas for improvement.
-Furthermore, we demonstrate that HarmonicEval achieves state-of-the-art or comparable performance in conventional image caption evaluation scenarios across five widely used datasets that provide only overall judgments: Flickr8k-EX / CF~\cite{Hodosh2013Flickr8kExpert}, Composite~\cite{Aditya2018Composite}, PASCAL-50S~\cite{Vedantam2015cider}, and FOIL~\cite{shekhar-etal-2017-foil}.
-In summary, our key contributions are threefold: { \begin{itemize} \item We propose HarmonicEval, a novel reference-free metric for harmonic evaluation across multiple multi-modal tasks. \item We introduce MMHE, the first multi-task multi-criteria human evaluation dataset, consisting of 18,000 expert judgments spanning four multi-modal tasks and five evaluation criteria. \item We demonstrate the effectiveness of HarmonicEval on MMHE and five conventional image captioning datasets.
+Furthermore, we demonstrate that HarmonicEval achieves state-of-the-art or comparable performance in conventional image caption evaluation scenarios across five widely used benchmarks that provide only overall judgments: Flickr8k-EX / CF~\cite{Hodosh2013Flickr8kExpert}, Composite~\cite{Aditya2018Composite}, PASCAL-50S~\cite{Vedantam2015cider}, and FOIL~\cite{shekhar-etal-2017-foil}.
+In summary, our key contributions are threefold: { \begin{itemize} \item We propose HarmonicEval, a novel reference-free metric for harmonic evaluation across multiple multi-modal tasks. \item We introduce MMHE, the first multi-task multi-criteria human evaluation benchmark, consisting of 18,000 expert judgments spanning four multi-modal tasks and five evaluation criteria. \item We demonstrate the effectiveness of HarmonicEval on MMHE and five conventional image captioning benchmarks.
 In addition, we conduct the first in-depth analysis of how existing metrics implicitly prioritize different evaluation criteria. \end{itemize} }